flimflam-austin/hugo-cms-test/site/content/quickreads/20210301-nigerian-girls-kidnapped.md

     * Education in Nigeria is a challenge, particularly in the north where Islamic terrorist groups have gained strength.

     * UNICEF cites geography, poverty, "insurgency" and property damage as reasons *"one in every five of the world’s out-of-school children is in Nigeria."*
+card_3:
+  card_text: >-
+    “I couldn’t get to there to save her because the kidnappers were shooting everywhere.”

+    Samaila Umar heard the gunshots from afar.
+He tried to reach his 15-year-old daughter (who wants to study medicine) and his 14-year-old niece (who loves science), but he was unable to locate them by the time he reached the Government Girls Secondary School.
+card_4:
+  card_text: >-
+    “Kidnapping for ransom is now the most thriving industry in Nigeria.”

+    Terrorism analyst Bulama Bukarti.
+Recent kidnappings have often been blamed on "bandits" rather than terrorist groups - but Bukarti says the “line between Boko Haram and the bandits is getting more and more blurred” amid growing lawlessness in Nigeria.
+The country's president has warned local authorities against paying ransom, saying the policy "might boomerang disastrously," encouraging more crime.
 ---